-The presented results clearly indicate that differently from the ouabain-sensitive Na,K-ATPase, which activity shows ultradian oscillations along the day, the ouabain-insensitive Na-ATPase from several tissues of the rat does not show any variation in a 24 h period and, besides, it is not inhibited by preincubation of the tissues with aliquots of blood plasma containing the inhibitor of the Na,K-ATPase (Figures 1 and 2 and Table 2).
+The presented results clearly indicate that in contrast to the ouabain-sensitive Na,K-ATPase, the activity of which shows ultradian oscillations along the day, the ouabain-insensitive Na-ATPase from several tissues of the rat does not show any variation in a 24-h period and, besides, it is not inhibited by preincubation of the tissues with aliquots of blood plasma containing the inhibitor of the Na,K-ATPase (Figs 1 and 2, Table 2).

-There are several reports showing modulation of different agents on the ouabain-insensitive Na-ATPase activity of kidney proximal tubules, e.g. adenosine (Caruso-Neves et al. 1997), angiotensin II (Rangel et al. 1999) and angiotensin(1-7) (Lara-Lda et al. 2006).
+There are several reports showing modulatory effects of different agents on the ouabain-insensitive Na-ATPase activity in kidney proximal tubules, e.g. adenosine (Caruso-Neves et al. 1997), angiotensin II (Rangel et al. 1999) and angiotensin(1-7) (Lara et al. 2006).
 These effects have been proposed to be mediated through the different cell receptors.
 Since these agents could oscillate along the day, the possibility of oscillations of the Na-ATPase activity seemed very likely.
-Our results showed that the Na-ATPase activity does not oscillate in a 24 hour period.
-Therefore the above-mentioned modulators of the Na-ATPase activity are not exerting their effects on a time-dependent manner.
+Our results showed that the Na-ATPase activity does not oscillate in a 24-h period.
+Therefore the abovementioned modulators of the Na-ATPase activity are not exerting their effects in a time-dependent manner.
 The modulation of the Na-ATPase activity may follow the physiological requirements of the cells.
 Once these requirements are satisfied, the Na-ATPase activity would return to normal values.